green-fox-academy/DeveloperADJ/README.md

-Hi, my name is Arno de Jonge, welcome to my Green Fox Academy/GitHub Page!
+Welcome to my Green Fox Academy/GitHub Page!
 ==========================================================================

 Here is a list of assignments I did during Green Fox Academy: